-5 Ways To Gain Valuable Insights On Your AR Program
+5 Ways To Gain Valuable AR Insights On Your Program

 Knowing where your work stands is crucial to making an action plan to reach your goals.
 To do so, you need a way to measure how your activities are progressing as well as a means to measure the results.
 In episode 6th of the Learning Series, Reports Made Easy, we covered how to create insightful ARchitect reports for your activities, company mentions, and how to include them in briefing documents for future use.
-Below are the 5 ways to gain valuable insights on your program in a pinch.
+Below are the 5 ways to gain valuable AR insights on your program in a pinch.

 1. Monitor your relationship growth